PCB Grounding Guide: 5 Ground Types for Signal Integrity & EMC Compliance

 Power ground provides the return path for power ICs and power devices.
 The core requirement is low impedance and high current capability to match output power.

-In a 12V-to-3.3V high-power supply board, the DC-DC ground used large copper connected to the thermal pad.
-1000uF + 100nF capacitors were placed close to the output.
-The power and signal grounds shared a full plane.
-Output ripple was controlled within 20mV with low thermal rise.
+In our 12V-to-3.3V high-power supply board design, we used large copper connected to the DC-DC thermal pad.
+We placed 1000uF + 100nF capacitors close to the output and shared power and signal grounds on a full plane.
+We measured output ripple controlled within 20mV with low thermal rise, meeting our design targets.

 ❌ Narrow power ground traces cause voltage drops and unstable output;